AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

     Once you have done this, enter the organization name where your code for the contact web application is located.

     >**Note:** The organization is typically your github user account name (in the URL of your github account, the part right after `https://www.github.com/`).
-For example, my repo is here: `https://github.com/blgorman/InfrastructureAsCodeACWWork`, so my organization name is `blgorman`.
+For example, my repo is here: `https://github.com/blgorman/InfrastructureAsCodeACWWork`, so my organization name is `blgorman` and the repo name is `InfrastructureAsCodeACWWork`.

     Then enter the repository name where your code for the contact web application is located.
 My repository is `InfrastructureAsCodeACWWork`.